Small Aquarium Fish

 You should select fish for a small aquarium depending on many factors.
-For beginners, it is problematic to take all of them into account, so turn to professionals who will help determine which fish can be kept together and which neighborhoods you should avoid.
+It is problematic for beginners to take all of them into account, so turn to professionals who will help determine which fish can be kept together and which neighborhoods you should avoid.

 Important factors before inhabiting fish:

 - The ability to survive alone.
 Some species can live only in schools, so pay attention to this